-Clayton Lane | Chief Executive Officer
+Heather Thompson | Chief Executive Officer

 Melinda Eisenmann | Chief Operating Officer

 As the Chief Operating Officer, Melinda manages finance, administration, human resources and information technology globally.
 Since joining ITDP in 2004, Melinda has overseen the organization’s financial management through major periods of growth, previously serving as the Chief Financial Officer and as the Director of Finance & Administration.
 Previously, she worked as a researcher at Hunter College on human rights and political persecution projects and as an office manager for a real estate company.
 Melinda also spent a semester working in Mexico with Dr. Jorge G. Castañeda, ex-Foreign Minister of Mexico and then presidential candidate.
 Melinda has lived and studied in Europe, Latin America, and Africa.
 She holds a master’s degree in international affairs with a specialization in international finance from Fordham University.

-Aimée Gauthier | Chief Program Officer
+Aimée Gauthier | Chief Knowledge Officer

-Kathleen Letchford | Development Director
+Kathleen Letchford | Chief Strategy and Development Officer

 Since joining ITDP in 2009, Kathleen has overseen resource development and fundraising for the organization on a global scale.
 In this role, Kathleen is responsible for crafting and executing strategies for foundation relations, as well as identifying opportunities with public and multilateral institutions for project support.
 Previously, she was in charge of North American marketing and communications for FXB International, where she worked to raise support for community-based programs targeting families affected by HIV/AIDS in low income countries.
 Kathleen has also consulted with grassroots organizations in sub-Saharan Africa that catalyze and build local microenterprises.
 A lifelong environmentalist, Kathleen has held positions in the private sector and academia as a researcher and editor in areas ranging from factory farming to environmental tort.
 Kathleen holds an MPA in international development and nonprofit management from New York University’s Wagner School of Public Service.

-Ramón Cruz | International Policy Program Manager
+Ramón Cruz | International Policy Program Director

-Michael Kodransky | Director, Global and U.S. Initiatives
+Michael Kodransky | U.S. Director

 Jemilah Magnusson | Global Communications Director